Photograph by Paul Lambert

 He co-edited the Invisible Books imprint with Bridget Penney through the 1990s, publishing work by Bill Griffiths, Stewart Home, Veronica Forrest-Thomson and others.

 He has read in the SubVoicive, Blue Bus, Xing the Line and CapLet series, at the Cambridge Conference of Contemporary Poetry, Scarlet Imprint’s Pleasuredome and on Dublin's Culture Night.
+He has appeared at the Poetry Cafe in Covent Garden on several occasions, and been broadcast on Resonance FM.
 A setting of his writing has also been performed by the loop-based vocal group Askew and Avis.

-Over the last couple of years, he has been collaborating with the photographer Rich Cutler on a gallery project following the course of the lost River Fleet.
+Over the last few years, he has been collaborating with the photographer Rich Cutler on a gallery project following the course of the lost River Fleet.

 “At the heart of this work there is a poem, but the poem is inseparable from the process of its composition, in much the same way that some of John Cage’s piano works are inseparable from the processes that were used to create them (think of the star charts in Etudes Australes).
 In the wrong hands such processes are an excuse for lack of creativity and little more than a pose.
 Here, as with Cage, there is something far more subtle going on: the interaction of an incisive creative talent with that process.”